arcus-azure/arcus/community/blog/2020-01-2019-the-year-Arcus-started-growing/README.md

-# 2019, A Year of Many Changes
+# 2019, the year Arcus started growing

 In 2019 we've [announced **Arcus**](https://www.codit.eu/blog/announcing-arcus/), a set of open-source components that make it easier to build applications that run on Microsoft Azure.